pbelmans/urtags.info/2026-october.markdown

 This session is a two-day event!
 It will take place from Thursday to Friday **October 8-9** 2026 at the **Saarland University**,

 <address>
 Department of Mathematics, University of Saarland.

-**Lecture Hall III** in the building **E2.5**
+Lecture Hall III in the building E2.5
 </address>

 [Map of the campus](https://www.openstreetmap.org/search?lat=49.256166&lon=7.045884&zoom=19#map=19/49.256166/7.045884 )

 How to get there：

 The best way to reach the campus from Saarbrücken is by public transport.
-From the bus stop Universität Mensa， it is a short walk downhill to the buildings E2.4 and E2.5.
+From the bus stop Universität Mensa, it is a short walk downhill to the buildings E2.4 and E2.5.

 You can use the buses

--> 112 and 124 from the central station,
+112 and 124 from the central station,

--> 101, 102, and 109 from the bus stop Rathaus in the city centre, -> 101, 102, 111, 112 and 124 from the bus stop Haus der Zukunft in the city centre.
+101, 102, and 109 from the bus stop Rathaus in the city centre,

+101, 102, 111, 112 and 124 from the bus stop Haus der Zukunft in the city centre.

 If you arrive by car, preferably use the car park P3 (Uni Ost) on the campus.